Notes on Sub-Ohming

 Some mods use thermoplastic materials designed to handle temperatures up to 300*C. This means that they are – by design – able to operate in overheated switch conditions that can possibly be an issue for battery safety.
 Although that means that the mod won’t break easily, don’t take the matter lightly – just because the switch can be operated in unsafe conditions doesn’t mean that you should neglect its maintenance.
 Industrial switches at these ranges are built to be operated well below the 80*C threshold — high temperature always translates into rapid contact damage, high voltage drop and compromised safety.
 Monitoring the voltage drop of your mod is the best way to ensure that the switch is in mint condition ***.

 *** Many battery chemistries will start to become unstable when temperatures in excess of 150*C reach the cell.
-Our approach at Atmizone has been to use materials that are designed be operable in those temperature ranges that all batteries operate safely.
+Our approach at Atmizone has been to use materials that are designed to operate in those temperature ranges that all batteries operate safely.
 For safety reasons, all components in direct contact to a battery, such as a mechanical switch or an electronic component, should not be allowed to operate at temperatures beyond this range.
 This is a common industrial practice which is based on a simple principle: If a low-cost component is not used or serviced properly, to the point that its operation becomes a potential safety issue for other components, it is better if that component is designed to fail.
 Atmizoo mods use thermoplastic materials that will not sustain temperatures in excess of 150*C for precisely that reason.
-A switch allowed to operate at the 250-300*C range is a big safety and performance compromise.
+A switch allowed to operate at the 250-300*C range is a big safety and performance compromise without dedicated safety circuitry.
 Mechanical switches should be designed, handled and maintained so that they never develop such temperatures in the first place, not the other way around.
-Allowing a component to operate under conditions where it’s no longer safe or efficient is a two-edged sword: It is a poor approach to reliability and a poor attempt at making mechanical devices more appealing to non-technical vapers (Updated: Jan 6, 2014).
+Allowing a component to operate under conditions where it’s no longer safe or efficient is a two-edged sword: It is a poor approach to reliability and a poor attempt at making unregulated mechanical devices more appealing to non-technical vapers (Updated: Jan 6, 2014).

 3. Sub-Ohming with Atmizoo Mods